tdda/tdda/README.md

     pip install tdda

-But note that it is not particularly easy to run through the examples using a PyPi binary installation like that.
-The full set of sources, including all examples, will be downloadable from PyPi with:
+The full set of sources, including all examples, are downloadable from PyPi with:

     pip download --no-binary :all: tdda